serrayakupoglu/T22/README.md

 - [Usage](#usage)
 - [Authors](#Authors)

 ##Features
 - Rating a songs lyrics and melody
 -  Song recommendations based on liked songs and friends playlists
 - Analysis of song preferences and common features of liked songs.

 ## Installation
-aa

 ##Usage
-After becoming a user of the system

 ##Authors
 1. Backend group: Yagmur Dolunay, Ata Egemen Gurel